W4YL/Weeks1-3/README.md

 ## What to Look For
 - Bullet lerp (reference points)'s spawning logic
 - Bullet & Bullet lerp's interpolation logic
-- Use of animation curves for movement feel
+- Use of animation curves for anticipatory movement

+## Attributions
+This project was forked from a course repository containing only assets and sprite resources.
+All scripting and projectile behaviour were designed and implemented independently.